jessepav/lacygoill-wiki-backup/vim/vim9.md

 It's not wrong.

-You need to pay attention to the context in which the error is raised:
+You need to pay attention to the context in which the error is given:

     Error detected while processing ...:
                                     ^^^
                                     context

-Is it raised while processing a file?
+Is it given while processing a file?
-Or is it raised while processing a function?
+Or is it given while processing a function?

 Here is an example where you might find the line number of the error unexpected:
 ```vim